litterbox-sf-wdi-18/angular/readme.md

   </div>
 ```

-If we want our input field to map it's value to a variable called `trainer` we could add an `ng-model` directive to it.
+If we want our input field to map its value to an attribute `name` on a `trainer` object we could add an `ng-model` directive to it.

 ```html
 <input ng-model="trainer.name"/>
 ```

-Additionally if we want the value of the `trainer` variable to be printed on onto our page in an `h1` tag, we can reference it in an expression, such that our HTML looks like:
+Additionally if we want the value of the `trainer.name` variable to be printed onto our page in an `h1` tag, we can reference it in an expression, such that our HTML looks like:

 ```html
   <div ng-controller="PokemonCtrl">